Important Safety Information

 If you are not sure about any of the above, ask your doctor.

-- Before taking ZOMIG, tell your doctor about all your medical conditions, including if you have high blood pressure, high cholesterol, diabetes, if you smoke, are overweight, are a female who has gone through menopause, have heart disease or a family history of heart disease or stroke, have liver problems, are pregnant or plan to become pregnant, are breastfeeding or plan to breastfeed
+- Before taking ZOMIG Nasal Spray, tell your doctor about all your medical conditions, including if you have high blood pressure, high cholesterol, diabetes, if you smoke, are overweight, are a female who has gone through menopause, have heart disease or a family history of heart disease or stroke, have liver problems, are pregnant or plan to become pregnant, are breastfeeding or plan to breastfeed.
+Talk to your doctor about the best way to feed your baby while using ZOMIG Nasal Spray.

 - Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your doctor if you take medicines used to treat mood disorders including selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase (MAO) inhibitors or cimetidine (reduces stomach acid production)